tetratelabs/istio-distro.io/content/en/blog/istio-traffic-management-walkthrough-p2/index.md

 The above YAML defines two routes, but only the first one starts with a match condition.
 This condition does a check against the incoming request and tries to match the `User-Agent` header against a defined Regex `.*Firefox.*`.

-A> This is straightforward matching for the browsers' user agent.
+> This is straightforward matching for the browsers' user agent.
 We look for the `Firefox` string in the header.
 However, there is a variety of other things we could be matching on.

 If the regex gets matched, the requests get routed to the v2 subset.
 If you remember from earlier, this subset defines the `version: v2` label which corresponds to the v2 version of the greeter service.
 If we can't match the incoming request, we end up routing to the second route, which is the v1 version of the service.